 A fever is a significant sign that your body is fighting an infection.

 Infectious bacteria trick your body into thinking it is colder than it is, which causes your body temperature to rise.

 This increase in fever activates your white blood cells, which go to work to fight the infection.

 A mild case of food poisoning will usually pass with rest and lots of fluid.
 But you should make an appointment with a doctor if you experience more extreme symptoms such as dehydration, diarrhea that lasts longer than 48 hours, severe pain or vomiting, or a fever of 102 or higher.

 You should also seek medical help immediately if you are confused, have blurry vision, or experience muscle weakness.

 Of course, even if you are not experiencing any of the above symptoms, you should never hesitate to consult a doctor if you are concerned.

-Our urgent care locations are open seven days a week from 9am-8pm.
+Our urgent care locations are open seven days a week.
 If you are experiencing these signs you have food poisoning, don’t hesitate to find a location near you today.